SarthakDandotiya/Sudoku-Solver/README.md

 This was a project for my Data Structures & Algorithms course.

-Its just a simple back-tracking algorithm paired with a GUI.
+Its just a simple back-tracking algorithm paired with a GUI made with 'tkinter'.